libvips/build-win64/8.6/README.md

 This set of scripts build a 64-bit vips binary for Windows.
 They won't make a 64-bit nip2, see `build-win32` for that.

-You don't need to follow these instructions to make a Windows binary, instead, see the README in the parent directory to make a binary using a Docker container.
-Only keep reading if you want to work on the build scripts.
+You don't need to follow these instructions to make a Windows binary.
+Instead, see the README in the parent directory to make a binary using a Docker container.
+Only keep reading if you want to work on the build scripts themselves.

 On Ubuntu, follow these steps as a regular user: